When AI Dubbing Meets Video: Automated Engineering Practices for Achieving Audio-Visual Synchronization

 This approach has two major benefits:

-Designing for Failure: A Resilient Processing Pipeline
+Designed for Failure: A Resilient Processing Pipeline

-Real-world media files are far "dirtier" than we imagine.
-A video might have a slight codec error at a certain point, or an unreasonable slow-down parameter (e.g., applying a very high slow-down rate to an already short clip) could cause ffmpeg
+Real-world media files are "dirtier" than we imagine.
+Videos might have minor codec errors at certain points, or an unreasonable slowdown parameter (e.g., extremely high slowdown on an already short segment) could cause ffmpeg processing failure.
+If our program crashes entirely due to one segment's failure, it's an engineering failure.

-The process is as follows:
+Process as follows:

-The Final Architecture: A Flexible, Decoupled SpeedRate
+Final Architecture: A Flexible, Decoupled SpeedRate Class

-class.
-It encapsulates the entire complex synchronization process into a clear and reliable execution flow.
-Below, we'll look at how its key parts work together.
+After repeated iterations and optimizations, we arrived at a relatively robust SpeedRate class.
+It encapsulates the entire complex synchronization process into a clear, reliable execution flow.
+Let's examine how its key parts work together.

 import os